codepath/android_guides/Building-Gradle-Projects-with-Jenkins-CI.md

 ### Install the Android SDK (Automated Way)

 You can use [Jake Wharton's SDK Manager](https://github.com/JakeWharton/sdk-manager-plugin) to manage all missing SDK dependencies.
-These definitions should be declared before the regular `com.android.application` plugin is applied:
+These definitions should be declared before the regular `com.android.application` plugin is applied.
+If you have [multiple subprojects](http://gradle.org/docs/current/userguide/multi_project_builds.html) used in your app, make sure every `build.gradle` has this dependency included.

 ```gradle
 buildscript {